-The Health Board is held to account for its performance by the WG, who have established arrangements for escalation and intervention to support NHS bodies to address issues effectively and deliver the required improvement.
-Despite the unprecedented challenges we have faced in the last 2 years - exacerbated by our hospital configuration and relatively poor infrastructure - we have been able to consolidate our de-escalation from 'targeted intervention' to 'enhanced monitoring' status.
-The WG acknowledged the good leadership within the Health Board, however the following points were brought to our attention:
+The health board is held to account for its performance by the WG, which has established arrangements for escalation and intervention to support NHS bodies to address issues effectively and deliver the required improvement.
+Despite the unprecedented challenges we have faced in the last two years - exacerbated by our hospital configuration and relatively poor infrastructure - we have been able to consolidate our de-escalation from 'targeted intervention' to 'enhanced monitoring' status.
+The WG acknowledged the good leadership within the health board, however the following points were brought to our attention:

-- There is a need to address the current financial position and financial strategy linked to future service and workforce plans; - There is concern around the urgent and emergency care position across the Health Board, with all four acute sites often at high levels of escalation every day; - The continued workforce challenges within the Health Board.
+- There is a need to address the current financial position and financial strategy linked to future service and workforce plans; - There is concern around the urgent and emergency care position across the health board, with all four acute sites often at high levels of escalation every day; - The continued workforce challenges within the health board.